ademhoxha/mongodb-repository/README.md

     }
 })

-var newPersonRep2 = OnTheFlyRepositoryFactory.generateOnTheFlyRepository({  // no model loading is required (you done it before)
+var newPersonRep2 = OnTheFlyRepositoryFactory.generateOnTheFlyRepository({  // no model loading is required (you did it before)
     url: 'mongodb://localhost/test',  // use your connection string
     schemaName: 'Person'
     // a prototype connection strategy will be used